open-rpa/docs/docs/flow/ConfigurationValues.md

 multi_tenant=
 enable_guest= # Default: false - Allow issuing guest tokens.
 The guest user is not a member of users and can be used by applications for anonymous access

-enable_gitserver= # Default: false - Enable git api, to allow using openflow as a git server from /git endpoint enable_gitserver_guest= # Default: false - Allow anonymous access to /git, and allows using guest as part of the ACL on branches enable_gitserver_guest_create= # Default: false - Allow anonymous users to create new git repositories ( there will then allow anyone to update them ) cleanup_on_delete_customer= # Default: false - Try and auto delete all associated data and user/roles when deleting a customer.
+enable_gitserver= # Default: false - Enable git api, to allow using OpenCore as a git server from /git endpoint enable_gitserver_guest= # Default: false - Allow anonymous access to /git, and allows using guest as part of the ACL on branches enable_gitserver_guest_create= # Default: false - Allow anonymous users to create new git repositories ( there will then allow anyone to update them ) cleanup_on_delete_customer= # Default: false - Try and auto delete all associated data and user/roles when deleting a customer.
 Be ware !!!! cleanup_on_delete_user= # Default: false - Try and auto delete all associated data and user/roles when deleting a customer.
 Be ware !!!! ( force hard delete ) api_bypass_perm_check= # Default: false - Completly disable **ALL** permission checks, allowing anyone to see and do everything disable_db_config= # Default: false - Stop loading config from the database.
-Usefull when openflow will not start due to bad config in database force_audit_ts= # Default: false - Force audit collection as a timeseries collection, if one exists will rename it force_dbusage_ts= # Default: false - Force dbusage collection as a timeseries collection, if one exists will rename it migrate_audit_to_ts= # Default: true - If an old version of audit exists, migrate old data to the new and then delete it.
+Usefull when OpenCore will not start due to bad config in database force_audit_ts= # Default: false - Force audit collection as a timeseries collection, if one exists will rename it force_dbusage_ts= # Default: false - Force dbusage collection as a timeseries collection, if one exists will rename it migrate_audit_to_ts= # Default: true - If an old version of audit exists, migrate old data to the new and then delete it.
 This can take a LOOOONGGG time.

-# OpenFlow version 1 settings, only relevant for old angularjs webinterface and OpenRPA clients
+# OpenCore version 1 settings, only relevant for old angularjs webinterface and OpenRPA clients
 websocket_package_size= # Default: 25000
 websocket_max_package_count= # Default: 1048576
 websocket_message_callback_timeout= # Default: 3600